 Most department stores, like Big W and Kmart, have a wide range of books at reasonable prices.

-Get a jumpstart on the school year with educational apps.
-Most primary school apps are designed to be fun games where the kids don’t even know they are learning!
+Get a jump start on the school year with educational apps.
+Most primary school apps are designed to be fun using games and the kids don’t even know they are learning!

-My best memories with my parents, was playing board games as a family and I have continued the tradition with my sons.
-We love Monopoly, Trivial Pursuit, Uno and Jenga.
-It doesn’t matter what you play, as long as you are having fun as a family, is all kids care about (and will remember).
+My best memories with my parents were playing board games as a family and I have continued the tradition with my sons.
+We love Monopoly, Trivial Pursuit, Uno, and Jenga.
+It doesn’t matter what you play, as long as you are having fun as a family, are all kids care about (and will remember).

-You can also play games via the PS4.
-Like Knowledge is Power and Hasbro’s Family Fun Pack (which includes an online version Trivial Pursuit and Monopoly).
+You can also play games via gaming consoles, like Knowledge is Power and Hasbro’s Family Fun Pack (which includes an online version Trivial Pursuit and Monopoly) on Playstation.